 MEASUREMENT SPEED: The AVW200 Vibrating Wire measurement (DF measurement) and the Half Bridge thermistor measurement (SE measurement) combined take less than 2 seconds per measurement.
 The DF measurement time depends on the beginning and ending frequency range selected and will take between 1.4 to 1.6 seconds.
 The Half Bridge thermistor measurement (SE) takes 60 milliseconds or 70 milliseconds depending on the integration time selected.
-The thermistor measurement integrates for 20 milliseconds (50 Hz) or 16.66 milliseconds or 16.66 milliseconds with a negative excite.
+The thermistor measurement integrates for 20 milliseconds (50 Hz) or 16.66 milliseconds (60 Hz) with a positive excite and then 20 milliseconds or 16.66 milliseconds with a negative excite.